OpenDreamKit/OpenDreamKit.github.io/_posts/2015-09-02-KickoffMeeting.md

 - Brief presentation of each software component

+- Administrative aspects (Eugenia, Antoine):

+  - Review of the main aspects of the Consortium Agreement.

+  - Governance: choosing the members and chairs of the various commitee (advisory board, ...), as per the proposal.

 ### Afternoon: technology preview

 The afternoon will consist of a series of short presentations about